kylew239/Botrista-Coffee-Maker/README.md

 ## Description:
 A collection of ROS2 packages to drive the Emika Franka robot arm to brew a cup of pour over coffee.

-## Quickstart Instructions:
-1. Use the command `git clone git@github.com:ME495-EmbeddedSystems/Botrista.git` in the terminal to clone the repositiory into the 'src' directory of a new ROS2 workspace.
-2. Build and source the workspace.
-3. After building and sourcing the workspace, launch rviz and the required nodes using "ros2 launch botrista botrista.launch.py" .
-4. To start the coffee-making routine, place a white cup in the purple cup holder in front of the robot.
-The robot will detect the cup and beign making coffee.

 ## Nodes:
 ### botrista Package:
 - `camera_localizer`: localizes the d435 and d405 cameras and publishes transforms for april tags seen by the cameras from the robot base